ἰχθῦς, δρῦς

 D. General commentary

-These entries in Phrynichus’ Praeparatio sophistica (A.1) and in the lexicon of Philemon (A.2) discuss the accusative and nominative plural of the nouns ἰχθύς (~ ἰχθῦς: on the accent of the nom. sg. see Dieu 2022, 343) ‘fish’ and δρῦς ‘tree, esp. oak’, respectively.
+These entries in Phrynichus’ Praeparatio sophistica (A.1) and in the lexicon of Philemon (A.2) discuss the accusative and nominative plural of the nouns ἰχθύς (~ ἰχθῦς: on the accent of the nom. sing. see Dieu 2022, 343) ‘fish’ and δρῦς ‘tree, esp. oak’, respectively.
 Both nouns belong to the non-ablauting u-stems, a category that resulted from the merger of the inherited stems in *-ŭ- and in *-ū- < *-uH- and that also attracted several nouns that originally belonging to other stem-classes, such as μῦς ‘mouse’, originally an s-stem (cf. Latin mus muris).
 The earliest and best attested accusative plural of this nominal class is -ῦς (< *-u-ns), which originally belonged to the ŭ-stems, while the -uH-stem ending must have been *-u(H)n̥s > -υας, cf. Vedic -uvas (see Chantraine 1961, 93–4; Beekes 1973, 229–41; Sihler 1995, 327–8; Martínez García 1996; on the Indo-European prehistory of u-stem nouns see in detail Neri 2003, 45–114).
 An ending -υας – whether a survival of the inherited -uH-stem ending, or an independent analogical innovation on the model of consonant stems – is indeed attested from the Homeric poems before becoming more common in late Attic and in the koine.
 In Homer, the acc. pl. typically has the ending -ῡς, though -υας also sometimes occurs and is metrically guaranteed in several cases (e.g. C.1), although in two instances (Od.
 9.389 and 22.384 = C.2), -ῡς may be substituted (Schwyzer 1939, 571; Chantraine 1958, 222).
 The textual tradition of Herodotus has both endings, with -ῡς in the majority; Rosén (1962, 78) proposed that the distribution reflected a genuine sandhi phenomenon in Herodotean Ionic, with -ῡς being the prevocalic and prepausal allomorph and -υας the preconsonantal one.
 However, this theory is highly tenuous: the mixture of forms might also reflect, for instance, the influence of the Homeric and poetic traditions.
 In older Attic texts, the ending -ῡς predominates (see e.g. C.4, C.5 for Aristophanes), but -υας, which enjoyed the analogical support of consonant stems, gained traction in Post-classical Greek.
 An early instance of the innovative ending occurs already in a Sophoclean fragment (C.3) preserved by Hesychius (B.3) and then in Posidippus (first half of the 3rd century BCE), a poet of New Comedy (C.9).
 Phrynichus (A.1) duly indicates the accusative plural ἰχθῦς as ‘more Attic’ than ἰχθύας.

 In parallel to the remodelling of the accusative plural, in post-classical times u-stem nouns also underwent remodelling of the nominative plural ending.
 The older ending -υες, already attested in Mycenaean (ta-ra-nu-we /tʰrā́nuwes/ ‘(foot)stools’), which is the only form in Homer and still the norm in 4th-century literary Attic, is occasionally replaced by -ῦς, thought to be modelled on the acc. pl. itself (K–B vol. 1, 439; Schwyzer 1939, 564; Martínez García 1996, 259–63).
 This innovative Attic ending first appears in Middle and New ComedyComedy (see Gomme, Sandbach 1973, 555; Sommerstein 2013, 134; Cartlidge 2014, 209): for instance, nom. pl. μῦς ‘mice’ appears in Antiph. fr.
 191.1 (C.6); nom. pl. ἰχθῦς ‘fish’ in Eub. fr.
 108.3 (C.7), Alex. fr.
 47.2, fr.
 263.9, Antiph. fr.
 233.3, Men.
 Sam.
 98 (C.8).
 Later comedy thus aligns with a tendency that is already discernible in Attic documentary inscriptions at the end of the 5th century: see Threatte (1996, 219–20), who discusses the occurrence of the nominative plural στάχῡςστάχυς ‘ear of corn’ in place of στάχυες.
 In addition to comedy, the innovative ending is also used in Attic prose by Xenophon for a technical term (ἄρκυς ‘hunter’s nets’) in a technical work (Cyn.
 2.4.3, 2.9.2, 6.2.5, 10.2.1, 10.19.1; see K–B vol. 1, 439 and Schwyzer 1939, 564).
 This innovation did not escape the attention of Atticist lexicography either, as suggested by the entry in cod.
 L of Philemon’s lexicon (A.2) dealing with the forms δρῦς and δρύες, although according to Osann’s text δρύας, the entry would be in contrast with the accusative forms (see the discussion in F.1).